ripred/Coder-X/architecture_and_maintenance.md

 These environment variables allow advanced users and deployers to customize configuration, model management, and security.
 Most are optional and have safe defaults.

-This document provides a detailed, step-by-step breakdown of the architecture, implementation, and maintenance practices for each subsystem and feature of the Claude Code Python Assistant.
+This document provides a detailed, step-by-step breakdown of the architecture, implementation, and maintenance practices for each subsystem and feature of the Coder-X Python Assistant.
 It is updated in lockstep with development and testing.

 ---